{ Mario Zechner }

 The mother board

-To the left is the MAX98357A audio amplifier break out board.
+To the left is the MAX98357A audio amplifier breakout board.
 The ESP32-S3 board is at the center.
 At the bottom are the tactile switches and the potentiometer.
 And to the right are the connections to the battery springs of the cartridge slot.
 Everything is wired to appropriate pins on the ESP32-S3 board.
 The SD card traces also feature pull-ups as necessary.

 Here's the motherboard with tactile switches, potentiometer, and headers soldered to it: